jargon-io/jargon/README.md

 * export markdown to clipboard
 * rework searches
   * full text search
-  * generate search query async
   * make it optional to generate a summary of library results; also optional to fetch new web results
 * don't show superseded insights in autocomplete
 * youtube thumbnails as article image
 * visual distinction between articles and ideas
 * store chats in DB and associate with article or search. use to compute costs and to audit prompts and tool calls
 * page-cached share links (just the top-level summary and links to sources)
+* ability to bookmark nodes